eraykirca/RAG-aalto/README.md

 > Retrieval-Augmented Generation on your own documents, runnable on a
 > lightweight laptop (CPU-only).
+> (Final project of the AI & ML summer course at Aalto University)
 ```bash
 pip install -r requirements.txt
 python ingest.py          # build FAISS from *.txt docs